Tiledesk/.github/profile/README.md

   <img height="400" alt="image" src="https://github.com/user-attachments/assets/0a9a7387-8dec-4fb4-b976-65b7a8ad2e17" />
 </p>

-### LLM Agnostic Knowledge Base (RAG)
+### LLM Agnostic Agentic RAG

-Connect your Tiledesk Agents to ChatGPT (Claude, LLAMA, Mistral etc.) and your knowledge base.
-This allows your Agents to find answers to customers’ questions in your knowledge base and respond using generative AI in a human-like conversation.
+Connect your Tiledesk Flows to your knowledge bases powered by Claude, OpenAI, Gemini, LLAMA, Mistral and more LLMs.
+Combine the power of our RAG engine with the automation flow to create your [Agentic RAGs](https://guide.tiledesk.com/ai-chatbots-and-automation/knowledge-base/knowledge-base-overview#agentic-rag).
 With [developer APIs](https://developer.tiledesk.com/apis/rest-api/knowledge-bases) support.

 <img width="1579" height="901" alt="image" src="https://github.com/user-attachments/assets/555d63a4-2b32-4f88-9049-230456a9aa8c" />